pacadena5/IoetExercise/README.md

 3. Execute the command "python .\App\main.py" and the app start running

 # Methodology / Approach
-I have focused on reading the data and separating that from the matching hours comparison algorithm.
+I focused on separating the process of reading data and the matching hours comparison algorithm.
 First I declare my models, which are: Person to manage the information, Hour for the comparisons and LaborHour to manage the hours.
 Then I create my controllers which are: FileReader to read the data, HoursChecker to manage the hours and compare them, and WorkHoursController to execute the algorithm